-State Farm offers the best life insurance in West Virginia and nationwide, earning a MoneyGeek score of 99 out of 100 based on customer service, affordability, and coverage options.
-We also recommend GEICO, Nationwide, Haven and Mutual of Omaha as some alternatives.
+State Farm offers the best life insurance in West Virginia, earning a MoneyGeek score of 99 out of 100 based on customer service, affordability and coverage options.
+GEICO, Nationwide, Haven and Mutual of Omaha also rank highly.

 Discover affordable life insurance in West Virginia below.